-Item Length: 2 NAACCR Item #: 3836 NAACCR Alternate Name: FIGO Stage AJCC 8th Edition Chapter(s): Chapter 52: Cervix
+Item Length: 2 NAACCR Item #: 3836 NAACCR Alternate Name: FIGO Stage Applicable years: 2018+ AJCC 8th Edition Chapter(s): Chapter 52: Cervix (2018-2020) AJCC Version 9 Protocol(s): Cervix Uteri (2021+)

 Note 1: Take the highest Federation Internationale de Gynecologie et d'Obstetrique (FIGO) stage documented in the medical record.
 Do not attempt to code FIGO stage based only on T, N, and M. If FIGO stage is not documented in the medical record, code 99.
 FIGO stage is not the same as FIGO grade.
 Only code FIGO stage in this field, do not code FIGO grade.